unChaz/sci-fi-5e/srd/monsters/humanoids.md

 **Actions**

-**_Scimitar_**. _Melee Weapon Attack:_ +3 to hit, reach 5 ft., one creature. _Hit:_ 4 (1d6 + 1) slashing damage.
+**_Ion Blade_**. _Melee Weapon Attack:_ +3 to hit, reach 5 ft., one creature. _Hit:_ 4 (1d6 + 1) slashing damage.

-**Cultists** swear allegiance to dark powers such as elemental princes, demon lords, or archdevils.
+**Cultists** swear allegiance to an alien entity.
 Most conceal their loyalties to avoid being ostracized, imprisoned, or executed for their beliefs.
 Unlike evil acolytes, cultists often show signs of insanity in their beliefs and practices.

 ### Cult Fanatic